Chart Color Schemes

 Employment performance in Bull Creek ranks among the strongest 15% of areas evaluated nationally

-The area has a notable concentration in professional & technical jobs, with levels at 1.5 times the regional average.
-Conversely, construction shows lower representation at 6.7% versus the regional average of 9.3%.
-Over the 12 months to September 2025, employment increased by 4.1%, while labour force increased by 4.3%, causing the unemployment rate to rise by 0.3 percentage points.
-In comparison, Greater Perth saw employment growth of 2.9% and a marginal increase in unemployment.
-State-level data from 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bull Creek's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Notably, employment levels in professional & technical services are 1.5 times the regional average, while construction shows lower representation at 6.7%.
+Over the year to September 2025, employment increased by 4.1% and labour force increased by 4.3%, causing unemployment to rise by 0.3 percentage points.
+National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bull Creek's employment mix suggests local employment should increase by 6.8% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment